saramasarone/saramasarone/README.md

-Hey, I’m @saramasarone, a Senior ML Researcher/Engineer @IgnotaLabs and I hold a PhD from The Alan Turing Institute!
-I currently build models and pipelines for toxicology in drug discovery.
+Hey, I’m @saramasarone, a Senior ML Researcher/Engineer @IgnotaLabs!
+I hold a PhD from The Alan Turing Institute on ML for multi-omics data integration!
+I currently build models and pipelines for toxicology and cheminformatics in drug discovery.
 For any enquiry, please get in touch at sara.masarone@ignotalabs.ai or saramasarone97@gmail.com